Dedicated to the preservation of our photographic heritage

 We have over 3,800 images by Lewis Josselyn a gift from his widow.

-George Seideneck was born on Feb.
-4, 1885 in Chicago he came to Carmel in March of 1918.
-A artist, oil painter and photographer .
-He took what is the most seen image of Cannery Row in 1945 of
+George Seideneck was born on February 4, 1885 in Chicago he came to Carmel in March of 1918.
+A artist, oil painter and photographer.
+He took what is the most seen image of Cannery Row and the Monterey Fishing in 1945 of

 California Packing Corporation plant 101 on Cannery Row.
-He also photographed Carmel and Carmel Valley and the Big Sur Coast.
+He also photographed Carmel and and the Hatton and Berta Ranchs in Carmel Valley and the Big Sur Coast.

-Holdings: over 1050 images 2 1/4 x2 1/4 and 4x5 negatives and original prints a gift from the photographer.
+Holdings: over 1055 images 2 1/4 x2 1/4 and 4x5 negatives and original prints a gift from the photographer.
+A gallery of some of Seideneck photos

 Burton Frasher (7/25/1888 - 4/24/1955)